5 diamonds on top and 5 on bottom where the band connects to the watch case.

 M5 is stamped on the inside back also making this a 1965

-In reply to The serial on the back is by jass05
+In reply to by jass05

 For your first watch added to the db you've done pretty well with providing the pertinent info.
 The only thing I would point out is the that the Crystal Details refers to the shape and measurements of the glass.
 The # of stones and their placement on the dial can be added under Additional Info.